AwesomeNova/Aleae-MARlea-Input-File-Converter/README.md

   * 1.1.1:
     * Rewrote command-line parsing using the argparse Python library
     * Altered commands to accommodate change in command-line parsing
-    * Fixed a NoneType indexing attempt bug in the MARlea-to-Aleae converter when no aether chemical is not specified
+    * Fixed a NoneType indexing attempt bug in the MARlea-to-Aleae converter when no aether chemical is specified
+* October 12, 2024
+  * 1.2:
+    * Added optional pre-conversion error checking to converter.py
+    * Added error checking script with the same code used in converter.py

 ## Potential Feature(s) to Be Added
-* Error checking of all input files before beginning file conversion process
 * A GUI to enter the parameters in, loading in when no commands are given
-* Support for converting non-csv input MARlea files into Aleae output files
+* Support for converting non-csv input MARlea files into Aleae output files (if new files types are supported in MARlea)